gustavo-grieco/quimera/README.md

 llm install llm-ollama
 ```

-Note that in "manual mode", there is no need to install any plugin as the user will be copying and pasting the code manually and there is no need for an API plugin for that.
+Note that in "manual mode", there is no need to install any plugin as the user will be copying and pasting the prompt and responses.

 # Getting started

-1. Modify the mainnet.sh file to add the RPC and etherscan keys.
+1. Modify the keys.sh file to add the RPC and Etherscan keys.
 2. Select a block number B and then execute `source keys.sh B"
 3. Invoke Quimera:

 ```
-quimera TARGET --iterations 5 --model manual
+quimera TARGET --model gpt-4o --iterations 5
 ```

+You can use `llm models` to show the available models.

 # Example session